 The safety data sheet, also known as an SDS, is an essential component of the OSHA Hazard Communication Standard and of a worker’s right to know about the chemical hazards at his or her workplace.

-In this article, we’ll explain what an SDS is, how it’s related to an MSDS and to the GHS-alignment of Haz-Com, what you’ll find in its sixteen different sections, and even give you some additional information about SDSs, including issues related to employer responsibilities and employee access.
+In this article, we’ll explain what an SDS is, how it’s related to a Material Safety Data Sheet (MSDS) and to the GHS-alignment of Haz-Com, what you’ll find in its sixteen different sections, and even give you some additional information about SDSs, including issues related to employer responsibilities and employee access.

 Safety Data Sheets for Hazard Communication